 One famous example, of course, was Fermat’s Last Theorem, first postulated in 1637, but not proved until over 3 centuries later by Andrew Wiles.
 The theorem states that there are no positive integers x, y and z satisfying xn + yn = zn for integers n > 2 (that the equation has solutions for n = 1 is obvious and there is also an infinity of solutions for n = 2, for example 32 + 42 = 52, 52 + 122 = 132, etc.).
 Although no one could find a solution for n > 2 it took until 1995 to show that none existed.

 Other examples abound.
 It is easy to show that there are infinitely many prime numbers, but what about primes of the form 2p – 1, the first few of which are 3, 7, 31, 127, corresponding to p = 2, 3, 5, 7 respectively?
 Whether or not there is an infinity of them is still an open question even though the continual discovery of ever larger prime numbers of this type suggests they must be infinite in number (presently the largest one discovered corresponds to p = 74,207,281).
-Likewise, it is not known if there are infinitely many perfect numbers (a perfect number such as 6 or 28 equals the sum of its divisors excluding the number itself) nor indeed if there are any odd perfect numbers.
+Likewise, it is not known if there are infinitely many twin primes (prime pairs such as 11 and 13 that differ by 2) or perfect numbers (numbers such as 6 or 28 that equal the sum of their divisors excluding the number itself), nor indeed if there are any odd perfect numbers.
 Seemingly simple problems, but no solutions yet.